CeliaBenquet/Project_ADA/README.md

 * Print the final poster
 * Final meeting to homogenize what we will tell during the poster presentation

-# Questions for TAa
+# Questions for TAs
 - What do we do if we have an exam at the same time as the presentation?
-Can only one person be there?
+Is it ok if only one or two people are there?